 Research

-Adult-born neurons × REM consolidation
+Adult-born neurons × REM sleep

 Key publications: see Publications →